How to Create Habits that Stick in 2024? You Don’t!

 2. Step by step progress is the key to success.
 Taking small steps over time can make a big difference.

-If your objective is to read more, start by reading one more page than you read the day before.
-Over time, you can work up to reading 50, 100, or even 200 hundred pages each day.
 This same concept can be applied to breathing and focus exercises; EMOTAI simply increases the number of exercises you do each week until you reach the perfect amount.

 3. Take time to understand how are you feeling